-The Articles of Association of the Company provides for a minimum of two (2) directors and a maximum of 12 directors.
+The Constitution of the Company provides for a minimum of two (2) directors and a maximum of 12 directors.
 At any one time, at least two (2) directors or one-third (1/3) of the Board, whichever is higher, shall be Independent Directors as defined in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad (“Bursa Securities”).

 The Independent Directors provide independent judgment, experience and objectivity without being subordinated to operational considerations.
 They help to ensure that the interests of all shareholders, and not only the interests of a particular fraction of group, are indeed taken into account by the Board and that the relevant issues are subjected to objective and impartial consideration by the Board.

 The tenure of an Independent Director shall not exceed a cumulative term of 9 years.
 Upon completion of the nine years, an Independent Director may continue to serve on the Board subject to the Director’s re-designation as a Non-Independent Director.
 Otherwise, the Board must justify and seek shareholders’ approval at Annual General Meeting (“AGM”) in the event it retains the Director as an Independent Director.

 The Board shall appoint a Senior Independent Director who will also attend to any query or concern raised by shareholders.

 The composition and size of the Board are reviewed from time to time to ensure its appropriateness.

 The Constitution of the Company provides that every newly appointed Director be subjected to re-election at the immediate AGM following his appointment.
 Further, one third (1/3) of the Board shall retire from office and be eligible for re-election at every AGM, and all the Directors shall submit themselves for re-election at least once every three (3) years.